-The additional cases bring the state’s total positive cases to 75,189, with 66,916 no longer needing isolation.
+The additional cases, which marks a new single-day high, bring the state’s total positive cases to 90,017, with 81,336 no longer needing isolation.

-In hospitals, 315 people currently need treatment, with two more ICU hospitalizations since Saturday.
-More than 6,450 have needed hospitalization since the pandemic began.
+In hospitals, 248 people currently need treatment, with nearly a dozen fewer ICU hospitalizations since Saturday.
+More than 7,163 have needed hospitalization since the pandemic began.

 If the rate were to soar to 15% or climb 5% over 14 days, health officials would consider tightening COVID-19 restrictions.